 The pain isn’t a sudden, shooting, or stabbing type.
 It’s often described as either a dull ache, pressure, heaviness, or a crushing sensation.
 Pain that comes and goes over a few seconds is also unlikely to be angina, which is steady and often predictable.

 Women may experience different symptoms.
 Women often experience pain in the neck, jaw, throat, abdomen, or back.
+Women may also experience symptoms of shortness of breath, nausea and vomiting.

 Angina is often predictable in the sense that a pattern may emerge after a few attacks.
 Some people will come to learn that a certain level of exertion is likely to trigger pain.
 In most cases, the pain will start when expected and slowly ease when exertion is stopped.
-It is often worse when exertion follows a meal, in cold weather, and in times of emotional stress.
+It is often worse when exertion follows a meal, in cold weather, or in times of emotional stress.
 Not all angina is predictable.

 Unstable angina is the name given to chest pain that: